 A student must be able to measure, calculate, reason, analyze, integrate, and synthesize.
-A student must be able to comprehend three dimensional relationships and understand the spatial relationships of structures.
+A student must be able to comprehend three-dimensional relationships and understand the spatial relationships of structures.
 Problem solving requires all of these intellectual abilities.
-A student must be able to perform these problem solving skills in a timely manner.
+A student must be able to perform these problem-solving skills in a timely manner.

 Reasonable accommodation for persons with documented disabilities will be considered on an individual basis, but a student in the Doctor of Dental Medicine program must be able to perform in an independent manner.
 Every applicant is considered without regard to disability.
 Once accepted, students must complete all elements of the curriculum with or without reasonable accommodations.
 In the case of a documented disability, the College must be fully satisfied that the applicant can make progress throughout the curriculum.

 Applicants are not required to disclose the nature of their disability(ies), if any, to the Admissions Committee.
-However, any applicant with questions about these technical standards is strongly encouraged to discuss his/her specific issues(s) with Disability Services prior to the interview process.
+However, any applicant with questions about these technical standards is strongly encouraged to discuss his/her specific issues(s) with the Student Access Center prior to the interview process.
 If appropriate, and only upon the request of the applicant, reasonable accommodations will be provided.

-When a letter of acceptance to the DMD Program is mailed, a detailed copy of the Technical Standards for completion of the curriculum will be included.
+When a letter of acceptance to the D.M.D.
+Program is mailed, a detailed copy of the technical standards for completion of the curriculum will be included.
 The applicant will be asked to respond in writing either he/she can meet the standards with or without accommodation.
 The provision of or request for an accommodation for a disability is always voluntary for the student.
-An applicant should be able to evaluate him or herself for compliance with these Technical Standards.
-In the event that accommodation is requested, the student must submit documentation of disability with the proposed accommodation from a certified specialist to UNE’s Disability Services.
-A continuing student who develops a disability should request accommodations based on the limitations of the disability through Disability Services.
-Individuals unable to meet the Technical Standards for the DMD program may be unable to progress and/or complete the DMD program.
+An applicant should be able to evaluate him or herself for compliance with these technical standards.
+In the event that accommodation is requested, the student must submit documentation of disability with the proposed accommodation from a certified specialist to UNE’s Student Access Center.
+A continuing student who develops a disability should request accommodations based on the limitations of the disability through the Student Access Center.
+Individuals unable to meet the technical standards for the D.M.D. program may be unable to progress and/or complete the D.M.D. program.

 The College’s Admissions Committee will consider the applicant based on the criteria for admission of all applicants.
 An applicant who discloses a disability and requests accommodation in the admission process may be required to submit, in writing, the request for accommodation and pertinent supporting documentation.
 The pertinent information may include a history of accommodations granted previously in other education programs.
-Request for accommodation may be initiated with UNE’s Disability Services.
+Request for accommodation may be initiated with UNE’s Student Access Center.

-For more information on disabilities and accommodations, please contact the UNE Office of Students with Disabilities.
+For more information on disabilities and accommodations, please contact the UNE Student Access Center.